 - You do not need to have an internal vaginal examination or a genital examination to have an implant.

-You do not need to be routinely seen by your doctor or nurse after having your implant inserted.
+You don't need regular check-ups, so if all is well you do not need to see your doctor or nurse until you need the implant replaced, or you want it removed.
 However, you can return at any time to discuss any problems.
 You should see your doctor or nurse if any of the following occur:

 - You cannot feel your implant.